mcduryea/Intro-to-Bioinformatics/ClassicalInferenceAndSimulationBasedInference.md

 ::: {.cell-output .cell-output-stdout}
 ```
-[1] 0.908
+[1] 0
 ```
 :::
 :::

-The Bootstrapped $p$-value above indicates that our difference in average flipper lengths, where `sex` was a meaningful variable was not an outlier in the distribution of differences where `sex` was a truly meaningless variable.
-That is, there is no evidence here to suggest a difference in mean flipper lengths across the two sexes of penguin.
+The Bootstrapped $p$-value above indicates that our difference in average flipper lengths, where `sex` was a meaningful variable was an *extreme* outlier in the distribution of differences where `sex` was a truly meaningless variable.
+That is, there is evidence here to suggest a difference in mean flipper lengths across the two sexes of penguin.

 ***